-An untimely broken ankle sustained in Bath’s Aviva Premiership match against Harlequins match in February 2017 has not deterred Tom Dunn from maintaining his rapid progress right into the senior England squad.
+An untimely broken ankle sustained in Bath’s Aviva Premiership match against Harlequins match in February 2017 has not deterred Tom Dunn from maintaining his progress right into the senior England squad.

-Dunn missed the remainder of the season but took part in his first England training camps at Lensbury that August and at Oxford the following month before being included in the 34-strong party to begin preparations in Portugal for the opening game against Argentina in the Old Mutual Wealth Series on 11 November.
+Dunn missed the remainder of the season but took part in his first England training camps at the Lensbury that August and at Oxford the following month before being included in the 34-strong party to begin preparations in Portugal for the opening game against Argentina in the Old Mutual Wealth Series on 11 November.
 He turned 25 on the day after that match.

 Then after impressing for Bath during the opening half of the 2017/18 season, the mobile hooker was part of Eddie Jones' 35-man squad ahead of the 2018 NatWest 6 Nations.

 Bath-born Tom first played for his hometown club against Calvisano in the European Challenge Cup in 2012 and took the step up from the club’s academy to the senior squad in 2015, having produced impressive performances at loosehead prop for Bath United in the A League.